-Our Board of Directors recommends you vote ' "FOR" the proposed amendment to o our Restated Certificate of Incorporation on to provide for officer exculpat ion.
+Our Board of Directors recommends you vote ' 'FOR" the proposed amendment to or ur Restated Certificate of Incorporati ion to provide for office exculpat ion.

 PROPOSAL NO. 4: APPROVAL OF EXPECTED APPOINTMENT OF INDEPENDENT AUDITORS

 General

 Ernst & Young acted as our independent auditors to audit our books and records for fiscal 2024, and the Audit Committee expects to appoint Ernst & Young as our independent auditors for fiscal year 2025 if its proposal for audit services is satisfactory.